eMarcinG/emteapp/README.md

 python manage.py loaddata management/fixtures/fixtures_users.json

+Users:
+    admin: A superuser who can perform any operation.

+    adminuser: An admin who has permission to read all resources without tenant middleware checks.

+    readonlyuser: A standard user with double tenant verification enforced by middleware.

+Note:
+    Please change the users' passwords.

+    Assign a tenant to readonlyuser user.

+    Add the tenant domain in ALLOWED_HOSTS in the .env file.

 3. Running the create_test_users.py Script:

 You can also create test users by running the create_test_users.py script.
 Ensure that the script is placed in the root directory of the project and execute the following command: